-Frequently, the maintenance and facilities staff discover damages and items requiring additional cleaning after checkout.
+The maintenance and facilities staff assess the room condition upon the close of the semester.
+They frequently discover damages, broken items, and items requiring additional cleaning after checkout.
 Charges for these items will be assessed to the resident.

 Resident Property Left in Room